Keyboard shortcuts

 • You can find instructions for doing so on your platform here, (don't worry about instructions for installing it on a phone/device yet).

-• On macOS, the easiest way to install ADB is with Homebrew: First install Homebrew, then run brew install android-platform-tools.
+• On MacOS, the easiest way to install ADB is with Homebrew: First install Homebrew, then run brew install android-platform-tools.

-• Connect over USB (tplink): Plug in the TP-Link and use USB tethering to establish a network connection.
+• Connect over USB (TP-Link): Plug in the TP-Link and use USB tethering to establish a network connection.
 ADB support can be enabled on the device, but the installer won't do it for you.